 - Why do you want to study in the U.S.?

-- Why do you want to study in ELI Pace?
+- Why do you want to study at ELI Pace?

 - Why did you choose ELI Pace?

-- How will your use English in your home country?
+- How will you use English in your home country?

 IMPORTANT TO NOTE: Your visa does not determine the length of time you may stay in the United States.
 It is just permission to enter the country.
 If your visa expires during your studies, you do not have to be concerned unless you intend to travel outside the United States.
 If your visa expires and you would like to travel overseas, you have to apply for a new visa.
 We advise that you renew your visa in your home country.